ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 [^ttext1]: The data volume's allocated bandwidth values equal their provisioned throughput limits.
 The available instance volume bandwidth is 3,607 MBps, which is more than the sum of the provisioned throughput limit of the data volumes.

 When you attach _volume-c_ the bandwidth allocation changes.
-The combined provisioned throughput limit values of the 3 data volumes are now 4324 Mbps.
+The combined provisioned throughput limit value of the 3 data volumes is now 4324 Mbps.
 This value is more than the available 3607 Mbps, so the 3607 Mbps is divided among the 3 data volumes proportionally.

 | Volumes | Maximum IOPS | Provisioned max throughput limit | Percentage | Allocated volume bandwidth |
 |---------|-------------:|----------------------------------|-----------:|---------------------------:|